Zalmon Gilbert Simmons II: Study of sleep

 The creation of the Beautyrest mattress ushered in a new era for The Simmons Company.
 Zalmon was no longer just selling mattresses but the complete experience of sleep.
-From 1924-1932 The Simmons Company with a grant from the Mellon Institute of Industrial Research created the first sleep research program with the goal of perfecting the art of sleep.
+From 1924 to 1932 The Simmons Company with a grant from the Mellon Institute of Industrial Research created the first sleep research program with the goal of perfecting the art of sleep.
 The first sleep study observed the nocturnal habits of twelve young men for several months.
 Simmons facility at the Mellon Institute in Oakland, Pennsylvania consisted of an eight bedroom suite where researchers could measure different variables during the sleep trials.
 Including: